SmallToLarge (S2L): Scalable Data Selection for Fine-tuning Large Language Models by Summarizing Training Trajectories of Small Models: Experiments

-\new{{\alg} can improve data efficiency not only for fine-tuning data in the mathematical domain but also for other specialized domains.} In this subsection, we focus on the task of clinical text summarization within the context of radiology reports.
+can improve data efficiency not only for fine-tuning data not only in mathematics but also in other specialized domains.
+This subsection explores its application to clinical text summarization within radiology reports.
 This task involves processing the detailed analysis and results listed in the findings section of a radiology report and distilling them into a concise impression section.
-Such summaries are crucial for providing clinicians with quick and actionable insights from radiological studies.
+Such summaries are crucial for providing clinicians with quick and actionable insights from radiological studies. \looseness=-1

 \textbf{Dataset \& Setup.} We use the \textbf{MIMIC-III} dataset \cite{johnson2016mimic}, a comprehensive collection of radiology reports and findings authored by attending physicians in routine clinical care.
 We use the same preprocessing procedures as \cite{delbrouck-etal-2023-overview,bionlp-2023-biomedical} to extract the findings and impression sections and remove invalid reports.
-Given that access to MIMIC-III requires specific credentials, we provide a synthetic example of a radiology report generated by GPT-4 \cite{Achiam2023GPT4TR} for illustrative purposes in \cref{tab:report-example}. \new{We employ the Pythia-1B model and keep the training setting consistent with the mathematical reasoning task. }
+Given that access to MIMIC-III requires specific credentials, we provide a synthetic example of a radiology report generated by GPT-4 \cite{Achiam2023GPT4TR} for illustrative purposes in \cref{tab:report-example}.
+We employ the Pythia-1B model and keep the training setting consistent with the mathematical reasoning task.

-\textbf{Evaluation.} Our evaluation of the generated clinical summaries on the test split of the MIMIC-III dataset uses three key metrics, as suggested in \cite{van2023clinical,tu2023towards}.
-(1) \textbf{BLEU} \cite{papineni2002bleu} calculates the overlap between the generated and reference texts using short sequences of words.
-(2) \textbf{ROUGE-L} \cite{lin-2004-rouge} examines the longest sequence of words that appears in both texts.
-(3) \textbf{BERTScore} \cite{Zhang2020BERTScore}, utilizing BERT's contextual embeddings, evaluates how semantically similar the generated text is to the reference.
-These metrics together offer a comprehensive evaluation, from basic word-level accuracy to deeper semantic alignment, ensuring our summaries are not only precise in language but also meaningful and coherent in the context of clinical information. \new{We compare {\alg} to random selection, a surprisingly strong baseline as evidenced in \cref{tab:math-baseline}, to check the validity of the data selection problem on this dataset and then compare it to training on the full dataset to assess its effectiveness.}
+\textbf{Evaluation.} Our evaluation of generated clinical summaries on the MIMIC-III dataset's test split employs three key metrics as recommended in \cite{van2023clinical,tu2023towards}: (1) \textbf{BLEU} \cite{papineni2002bleu}, which measures word sequence overlap between the generated and reference texts; (2) \textbf{ROUGE-L} \cite{lin-2004-rouge}, assessing the longest common word sequence; and (3) \textbf{BERTScore} \cite{Zhang2020BERTScore}, evaluating semantic similarity using BERT's contextual embeddings.
+These metrics together offer a comprehensive evaluation, ensuring our summaries are not only precise in language but also meaningful and coherent in the context of clinical information.
+We compare {\alg} to random selection, a surprisingly strong baseline as evidenced in \cref{sec:math}, to check the validity of the data selection problem on this dataset and then compare it to training on the full dataset to assess its effectiveness.